 Definitely worth a closer look so I spent some time with the coaster and my Tomboy dual flow pens and other tools while “noticing what I noticed” as Lynda Barry teaches:

-It may seem odd to find font in a photography blog.
+It may seem odd to find the font in a photography blog.
 However, noticing what you notice in the Wow!
 Amazing!
-Everyday! is a great way to improve visual eye and photography.
+Everyday! is a great way to improve your visual eye and photography.
 Much of photographing is about seeing and not all seeing is noticing.
 Like Georgia O’Keefe said, “to see takes time – like to have a friend takes time.”